mkrauklis/MicroAutomata/README.md

 * Make the visualization optional.
 * Introduce a headless "tournament-style" mode.
 * Develop characterizations framework (greedy, nice, neighborly, agressive).
+* Develop a loss function and introduce a gradient-descent optimized evolution.
+Possibly a random bacterial variant that has this turned on.
+* Possibly introduce NN structural variants: RNN & CNN.

 # Technology
 * [p5.js](https://p5js.org/)